The Scotia Public Library

 It is now impossible to imagine how many hours of my youth were spent in this tiny library.
 I’m sure there was a time when I would have recognized every spine on the shelves, every record in the collection, even the paperbacks in the spinning rack by the door.

-4 thoughts on “The Scotia Public Library
+4 responses to “The Scotia Public Library”

-1. Loved this article.
+Loved this article.
 Some journaling I was doing made me remember visits to this library as a young girl.
 (I am now 74.)
 What I loved most was the warmth and charm of the place.
 The nooks where I used to sit and get lost in a book were wonderful.
 I know visiting years ago established my love of libraries and led me to a career in both school and public librarianship.

 Are there interior photos from the mid 1950’s?
 Is this building still being used?